FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/ssp.md

 !!! tip "Verbs Matter"

     Pay attention to the verbs in each of the control requirements.
 For example, IR-5 requires the CSP to _track_ and _document_ security incidents.
 In the control implementation statement for IR-5, CSPs must describe the process/tools employed to _track_ incidents, as well as the process/tools employed to _document_ incidents.
-To ensure that all control requirements are implemented and adequately addressed in the implementation statement, CSPs are encouraged to review the assessment objectives defined for each control in the FedRAMP Security Test Case Procedures template (SAP Appendix A).
+To ensure that all control requirements are implemented and adequately addressed in the implementation statement, CSPs are encouraged to review the assessment objectives defined for each control in the FedRAMP Security Requirements Traceability Matrix  (SAR Appendix B).
 Templates for the LI-SaaS, Low, Moderate, and High baselines are available on the [Document & Templates](https://www.fedramp.gov/rev5/documents-templates/) page of the FedRAMP website.

 !!! tip "Customer Responsibility Headings"